sanity-io/plugin-kit/README.md

 If you have not published any modules to npm before, you will be asked to create a user first.

+For an opinionated template for publication based on semantic-release, see [semver-workflow preset](docs/semver-workflow.md)

+### Upgrade from v1.x to v2

+To upgrade a plugin that already uses `@sanity/plugin-kit` 1.x:
+- Update `@sanity/plugin-kit` to version to 2.x in `package.json`
+- Run: `npx @sanity/plugin-kit inject`
+  - This will update package.json with new defaults
+  - Feel free to answer no to any file-overwrite prompts
+- Inspect git diff to see what was changed
+- Run: `npm run build`
+- Fix any outstanding issues, if any

 ## FAQ

 #### Q: Do I _have_ to use this for developing Sanity plugins?